ryanhulke/AVL/README.md

 # COP3530-Projects
-projects from Data Structures and Algorithms
+project from Data Structures and Algorithms